 180 X 0.6 = 108 grams of protein per day.

 If you're eating 3 meals a day then this comes to 36 grams of protein per meal

 How Many Calories?

-The 5 Hour Energy With Protein provides 100 calories per 6 oz bottle.
-This is contrasted by zero calories in both regular and extra strength 5 Hour energy shots.
+The 5 Hour Energy With Protein has 100 calories per 6 oz bottle.
+The calories come from the protein.
+The regular and extra strength both have zero calories.

 Who Makes 5 Hour Energy?